Australian rules football in Nauru: Participation

-According to 2007 AFL International Census figures there are around 180 players in the Nauru senior competition and 500 players in the junior competition, representing an overall participation rate of over 30% for the country.
+According to 2007 AFL International Census figures, there are around 180 players in the Nauru senior competition and 500 players in the junior competition, representing an overall participation rate of over 30% for the country.

-Leagues

-Senior league
+League system

+Elite League

-The senior league is made up of 7 teams, with a reserve league of 5 teams.
-Only two games per week can take place at the Linkbelt Oval, since as of 2005, the Menen Stadium had yet to be built and the Denig Stadium is not suitable for Australian rules games.
+The Elite (Senior) League is made up of 6 teams, with a reserve league of 5 teams.
+Only two games per week can take place at the Linkbelt Oval, since as of 2005 the Menen Stadium had yet to be built and the Denig Stadium is not suitable for Australian rules games.

-Teams in the senior league (Elite):

-Teams in the reserve senior league: